Business Gas prices, Compare Business gas tariffs

 - Confirm the termination conditions of the contract you have with your current supplier.

-- Gather some key information regarding your premises such as the supply number for Electricity Supply S - Number (also referred to as Meter Point Administration Number or MPAN for short) and Meter Point.
+- Gather some key information regarding your premises such as the supply number for Electricity Supply S - Number (also referred to as Meter Point Administration Number or MPAN for short).

 How do I get a business energy quote?

 Before asking for quotes from energy suppliers, or issuing a formal tender document, make sure you have as much of the following information as possible for all the premises you wish to transfer:

 - Full address and post code for each commercial property you own or rent.